jkbenaim/leotools/README.md

 - [psppmview](#psppmview): View PSPPM files.
 These are animations.

 ## <a name="leoimginfo"></a>leoimginfo
-Show information about a 64DD disk image, and extract MFS contents (if they exist).
+Show information about a 64DD disk image.
 ### Example run
 ```console
 > leoimginfo NUD-DMTJ-JPN.bin